-VCHRI is committed to supporting research throughout Vancouver Coastal Health, and has developed easy-to-use resources to help researchers expand their reach and engage more potential study participants.
+VCHRI supports research at VCH and provides easy-to-use resources to help researchers expand their reach and engage more potential study participants.

 Recruitment support package

 The VCHRI Study Directory is a centralized database to showcase the research studies conducted by VCHRI researchers and provide an easy-to-access online directory for the public to find opportunities to participate in research studies.